CommunistMountain/BalanceModFork/README_new.md

         <li>Rock Assault (Elite): Crew range from 4 to 5.</li>
         <li>Auto-ships: Removed doors.</li>
         <li>Auto-scout and Auto-surveyor: Shields are now guaranteed.</li>
-        <li>Auto-ships, and Flagship when automated: now able to fix breaches, at about 1/3 of Human.
-(TODO Custom value version of 0.083 (check that more decimal places than 2 are allowed?).
-Call it SLUG_GEL_SLOW)</li>
+        <li>Auto-ships, and Flagship when automated: Now have a weaker version of Slug Repair Gel, which fixes breaches at about 1/4 the rate of a Human.</li>
         <li>Flagship: Oxygen is disabled when it becomes automated.
 (TODO at start of P2 and P3 event (before automated popup) check if the crew is already dead.
 If so, instantly set the oxygen to 0 with LUA instead of waiting for oxygen to drain)</li>
         <li>Flagship (Non-AE Easy version): Shield layers from 3 to 4, reactor from 40/42/29 to 42/44/31 for each Phase.</li>
         <li>Flagship (Hard version): In Phase 1, there are extra rooms between each side's 2 Artilleries, connecting all of them, and no room between laser/missile Artilleries and Shields.
 In Phase 2, the left extra room will be destroyed, but a new room will appear between laser Artillery and Shields.
 Likewise for the right extra room in Phase 3, so Phase 3 has vanilla Hard's layout.</li>